yogeshwaran01/update-my-spotify-playlist/README.md

-# update-my-spotify-playlist
+# update-my-Spotify-playlist

-Spotify Action is a simple GitHub actions to update Spotify playlist with new songs based on your top artists and recently played tracks.
+This is a simple GitHub actions to update Spotify playlist with new songs based on your top artists and recently played tracks.

 ## Setup